Local authority data: Electric vehicles and charging points

 On 21 September it announced that households not on the gas grid and using heating oil or other fuels would receive a payment of £100.
 This was increased to £200 in the Autumn Statement.
 The Government has also said that there would be equivalent support for households not on standard gas/electricity contracts such as those living in park homes or on heat networks.
 The Government also released details of its support for non‑domestic consumers, the Energy Bill Relief Scheme, on 21 September.

 Households in Northern Ireland were not protected by the price cap or Energy Price Guarantee.
 The Government announced its plans for support for households in Northern Ireland on 21 September.
 This includes support equivalent to the Energy Price Guarantee which will be introduced in November bills and backdated to October.
-There will also be a £600 payment to all households in Northern Ireland to help with energy bills in winter 2022/23.
-This is made up of the £400 Energy Bills Support Scheme plus the £200 Alternative Fuel Payment.
+There was also a £600 payment to all households in Northern Ireland to help with energy bills in winter 2022/23.
+This was made up of the £400 Energy Bills Support Scheme plus the £200 Alternative Fuel Payment.

 Crude oil prices jumped when Russia launched its full-scale invasion of Ukraine on 24 February 2022 and continued to increase through early March.
 These increases quickly fed through to heating oil prices.